intrken/Small-Replit-Discord-Raid-Bot/README.md

-!bot removeuser [user_id]': 'Removes a user from the allowed users list', '!bot spam [message]': 'Spams the provided message', '!bot ban all': 'Bans all members from the server except allowed users', '!bot kick all': 'Kicks all members from the server except allowed users'
+!bot removeuser [user_id]': 'Removes a user from the allowed users list', '!bot spam [message]': 'Spams the provided message', '!bot ban all': 'Bans all members from the server except allowed users', '!bot kick all': 'Kicks all members from the server except allowed users', '!bot evildeed': 'Nukes the server'